williangaspar/tic-tac-toe/README.md

 ```

 The CPU it's our little robot to play along.
 The constructor takes the play (0 or 1)  and a grid object which is provided by the `game` object.
-every time `cpu.play()` is called it will analyze the grid and give a guess.
+every time `cpu.play()` is called it will analyze the grid and make a guess.

 The Game:
 ```javascript